 [6] Avoiding Double Dipping

 Until 2021, double dipping was found to occur when the alimony payor who owns his or her own business, which is valued as an asset, and the income derived therefrom is considered for purposes of an alimony order.
-The primary way to value many small businesses are based upon an income approach where the actual income of the business owner is contrasted with the “normalized earnings,” i.e., what it would cost to hire someone to do the business owner’s job.
+The primary way to value many small businesses is based upon an income approach where the actual income of the business owner is contrasted with the “normalized earnings,” i.e., what it would cost to hire someone to do the business owner’s job.
 The differential between the two numbers being excess earnings from which the value of the business may be calculated.
 The double dipping derives from using that same income as both an asset and a source of payments for alimony.
 This is especially acute when the alimony recipient’s expert cautions a court from counting the entirety of the payor’s income as both an alimony source and part of the business value, which warning the court ignores when rendering its orders.
 Oudheusden v.
 Oudheusden, 190 Conn.
 App.
 169 (2019).

 However, a court is not precluded from awarding alimony to be paid from an income producing asset.
 In fact, the Connecticut Supreme Court took the issue of double dipping, as it has been historically argued in Connecticut and turned it on its head in Oudheusden v.
 Oudheusden, 338 Conn.
 761 (2021).
-The Oudheusden court, found that despite the court valuing the asset based in large part on the income approach, it was not error to also award alimony derived from that business.
+The Oudheusden court found that despite the court valuing the asset based in large part on the income approach, it was not error to also award alimony derived from that business.
 The court cautioned that in doing so, the orders must not undermine the ability of the business owning spouse to earn an income from that business.
 Previously, the only other time the court allowed double dipping argument was when the agreement defined income from alimony purposes as that reported on line 22 of the tax return, such that the obligors’ income, from businesses purchased by him out of assets awarded to him at the time of the dissolution.
 Halperin v.
 Halperin, 196 Conn.
 App.
 603 (2020).
 In a footnote, the court determined that it would only constitute double dipping if the alimony recipient was seeking a portion of the equity of the business.

 #Comment Begins